Digital distribution of video games: PC

 An early innovator of the digital distribution idea on the PC was Stardock.
 In 2001 Stardock released the Stardock Central to digitally distribute and sell its own PC titles, followed by a service called Drengin.net with a yearly subscription pay model in summer 2003.
 In 2004, the subscription model was substituted by TotalGaming.net which allowed individual purchases or pay an upfront fee for tokens which allowed them to purchase games at a discount.
 In 2008, Stardock announced Impulse a third-generation digital distribution platform, which included independent third-party games and major publisher titles.
 The platform was sold to GameStop in May 2011.

 The period between 2004 and now saw the rise of many digital distribution services on PC, such as Amazon Digital Services, Impulse, GameTap, GameStop, Games for Windows – Live, Origin, Battle.net, Direct2Drive, GOG.com, GamersGate and several more.
 The offered properties and policies differ significantly between the digital distribution services: e.g. while most of the digital distributors don't allow reselling of bought games, Green Man Gaming allows this.

-In 2004 Valve released the Steam platform for Windows computers (later expanded to Mac OS and Linux) as a means to distribute Valve-developed video games.
+In September 2003 Valve released the Steam platform for Windows computers (later expanded to Mac OS and Linux) as a means to distribute Valve-developed video games.
 Steam has the speciality that customers don't buy games but instead get the right to use games, which might be revoked when a violation of the End-user license agreement is seen by Valve or when a customer doesn't accept changes in the End-user license agreement.
-Steam began later to sell titles from independent developers and major distributors and has since become the largest PC digital distributor.
-By 2011, Steam has approximately 50-70% of the market for downloadable PC games, with a userbase of about 40 million accounts.
+Steam began later to sell the right to play games from independent developers and major distributors and has since become the largest PC digital distributor.
+By 2011, Steam has approximately 50–70% of the market for downloadable PC games, with a userbase of about 40 million accounts.

-In 2008, the website gog.com (formerly called Good Old Games) was started, specialized in the distribution of older, classical PC games.
+In 2008, the website gog.com (formerly called Good Old Games) was started, specialized in the distribution of older, classic PC games.
 While all the other DD services allow various forms of DRM (or even have them embedded) gog.com has a strict non-DRM policy.
 Desura was launched in 2010.
 The service was notable for having a strong support of the modding community and also has an open source client, called Desurium.
 Origin, a new version of the Electronic Arts online store, was released in 2011 in order to compete with Steam and other digital distribution platforms on the PC.